Top Fox producer dies from coronavirus - Local News 8

 Spinato is one of several prominent news staffers to die from the coronavirus.
 A longtime NBC employee died last March, as did a CBS News executive.

 Since the outset of the pandemic, Fox has downplayed the severity of the coronavirus.
 The network’s hosts have peddled misinformation about the virus and railed against restrictions put into place to protect public health.
-Most recently, Fox’s top host, Tucker Carlson, has used his nightly show to undermined public confidence in the vaccines.
+While Fox did air a Sunday night special in February devoted to the vaccines, the network’s top host, Tucker Carlson, has most recently used his nightly show to undermine public confidence in the vaccines.

 Fox as a company, however, has taken precautions to protect its employees, following CDC protocols for mask-wearing and social distancing.
 Lachlan Murdoch, the chief executive of Fox Corporation, said in a memo recently that staffers should not expect to return to work until after Labor Day.